gthorisson/ORCID-example-client-app-rails/README.md

 ### Scenario A: User registers for account, then connects his account to an ORCID profile

-.. got to registration page, fill in & submit in conventional way
+* Go to registration page, fill in & submit in conventional way
-.. then go to account page and click "Add ORCID account"
+* Then go to account page and click "Add ORCID account"

 ### Scenario B: User register and connects to ORCID in one go

-..go to login page and click "Connect with ORCID" button.
+* Go to login page and click "Connect with ORCID" button.
-..fill in additional profile info if needed.result
+* Fill in additional profile info if needed

 ## Implementation notes